salvaju/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 When fetch the car
 then return no car

-[] Case6
+[X] Case6
 Given a full parking lot, and a car
 When park the car
 then return no ticket.

-[] Case7
+# story 2
+[X] Case1
+Given a parking lot, and a wrong ticket
+When fetch the car
+Then return no car and error message "Unrecognized parking ticket".

+[X] Case2
+Given a parking lot, and a used ticket
+When fetch the car
+Then return no car and error message "Unrecognized parking ticket".

+[X] Case3
-Given a parking lot, and null car
+Given a full parking lot, and a car
 When park the car
-should return exception ("You have no car")

-[] Case8
-Given a parking lot, and parked car
-When park the car
-should return exception ("Car is already parked")
+then return error message "No available position"